elb98rm/ajax-request-tester/README.md

 ## Pr0-tips

-* Ensure you're on the same domain as your target else you my get cross scripting security
+* Ensure you're on the same domain as your target else you may get cross scripting security issues
-* Ensure you log in to your application before you send a request
+* If it relies on it, ensure you log in to your application before you send a request
 * There is only basic HTML5 validation - this is not robust, and I'm assuming you want this to work, not break

 ## Future plans

+* Style it up!
 * Add in the ability to POST data
+* Add in ability to specify headers

 # Comments